Rui-Pedro-Pires/Rui-Pedro-Pires/README.md

 Database: MySQL.
 Tools: git, GitHub.

-## 💼 Professional Objective
-I am open to opportunities that allow me to collaborate with talented and inspiring teams in the development of software solutions.
-My main objective is to continue to progress, and contribute to innovative projects that bring a positive impact on the world.

 📯 In addition to the world of technology, I have a degree in classical music, and I perform concerts with the Banda Sinfónica Portuguesa, Orquestra Sinfonica Potuguesa, and more...